BeltranJuanP/portfolio/README.md

     maybe make them smaller at some sizes
   - the tech stack names dont disappear either ... this might be fine tho
   - the color change on the button doesn't turn back after clicking too

+# library website
+- make it work

+# treact website
+- add responsive ui
+- make sure all the links go somewhere
+- add all the animations
+- fix the circle backgrounds in the values section
+- make the faqs section work
+- make the review accordion work as well